 - You are a world traveler who wants to travel with a lot of gear.

-- You don’t mind check your bag on flights.
+- You don’t mind checking your bag on flights.

 - You want the best heavy duty hiking backpack on the market.

 Overall, you should get the Osprey Ariel 65 if you are traveling the world, and hike, camp, and trek often.
 This backpack will be a great fit if you are looking for a nearly indestructible backpack that can carry lots of gear.

 And while it may not be a cheap bag, the Osprey Ariel 65 is one of the best-valued bags for what it offers.

 Its quality is unmatched and the Osprey Ariel 65 will last you for years to come.